 Who did it?

-The Web Secret team represented by Nikita Tolkachev and Masha Sidorevich, who are specialists in the field of cryptography and mobile development.
+The project was made by Nikita Tolkachev and Masha Sidorevich, who are specialists in the field of cryptography and mobile development.

 «In fact, we had to create a second Telegram.
 But it’s probably good that the client formulated the task in another way, and we started the project from scratch»